Intra Company Transfer

 Permanent residents who have lived in Canada for at least three years are eligible to submit an application for Canadian citizenship.
 This requires meeting the physical residency obligations, demonstrating proficiency in one of the official Canadian languages (English or French), and passing a citizenship test demonstrating a keen knowledge of all things relating to life in Canada, including a citizen’s rights and responsibilities.

 If you are a business owner who is interested in immigrating to Canada, leveraging your successful business may be the best way to do so.
-By expanding your business operations in Canada, you can establish yourself and your business on an international scale, gain valuable experience within the Canadian market, all while working toward the ultimate goal of obtaining Canadian citizenship for you and your family.
+By expanding your business operations in Canada, you can establish yourself and your business on an international scale, and gain valuable experience within the Canadian market, all while working toward the ultimate goal of obtaining Canadian citizenship for you and your family.

 Requirements for the company

 • Generally, the company must secure physical premises to house the Canadian operation, particularly in the case of specialized knowledge.
-However, in specific cases involving senior managers or executives, it would be acceptable that the address of the new start-up not yet be secured; for example, the company may use its counsel’s address until the executive can purchase or lease a premise.
+However, in specific cases involving senior managers or executives, it would be acceptable that the address of the new start-up not yet be secured; for example, the company may use its counsel’s address until the executive can purchase or lease a premises.

 • The company must furnish realistic plans to staff the new operation.